 2. Giovanni’s Shrimp Truck

 We attended a block party on our last night at Honolulu where Giovanni’s was one of the food stalls.
-The food smelled amazing and the line was super long.
+The food smelled amazing, and the line was super long.
 However, we resisted the temptation because we knew that we were going to visit the truck later on our trip.